-Generic emtricitabine/tenofovir disoproxil fumarate received FDA approval on June 9, 2017 for PrEP; however, the availability of generic emtricitabine/tenofovir disoproxil fumarate is delayed due the fact that a component of the drug; emtricitabine, is still on patent.
-Moreover, the patent holder of Truvada® has reached an agreement with a generic manufacturer to launch generic emtricitabine/tenofovir disoproxil fumarate effective September 30, 2020.
+June 9, 2017 for PrEP.
+However, the availability of generic emtricitabine/tenofovir disoproxil fumarate is delayed due the fact that a component of the drug; emtricitabine, is still on patent.
+Generic emtricitabine/tenofovir disoproxil fumarate is expected to become available in Fall 2020.

-Description of Change: If these HIV prevention drugs receive FDA approval and the ADAP MAC recommends their addition to the ADAP formulary, OA will monitor pricing of the new drugs.
-If OA is able to determine the drugs do not represent a significant cost to the program, OA will move forward with adding these drugs to the ADAP and PrEP-AP formularies.
+Description of Change: If these HIV prevention drugs or devices receive FDA approval and the ADAP MAC recommends their addition to the ADAP formulary, Public Health/OA will monitor pricing of the new drugs.
+If Public Health/OA is able to determine that the drugs do not represent a significant cost to the program, Public Health/OA will move forward with adding these drugs to the ADAP and PrEP-AP formularies.